t-eckert/homecluster/docs/Setup.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write an EEPROM update image to an SD card.
 Select Misc utility images under the "Operating System" tab.
-Insert the SD card into the Raspberr Pi, power it on, and wait at least 10 seconds.
+Insert the SD card into the Raspberry Pi, power it on, and wait at least 10 seconds.
 If the update was successful, the green LED light will blink rapidly.